Is Rankin's Dragon Good for First-Time Owners?

 Training Milestones for Rankin's Dragon

-Successful training for Rankin's Dragon respects this species's beginner trainability profile and natural social tendencies.
+Working with a Rankin's Dragon's beginner trainability profile — rather than against it — is what makes training sessions land, particularly given the natural social tendencies.
 Weeks one through four: focus on establishing trust and learning your Rankin's Dragon's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Rankin's Dragon's straightforward trainability means most owners can handle basic training independently with good resources.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources